 A lot of users hate Windows for attracting too many viruses and change the platform to protect themselves from malware.

 In reality, it is possible to write malware for any platform as long as it makes sense financially.
-In other word, any popular platform automatically becomes a target for virus writers.
+In other words, any popular platform automatically becomes a target for virus writers.
 A great example of this is Android which did not have as many viruses when it first emerged.

 This is, however, not the end of the world.
 Anti-virus programs are not Windows-exclusive.
 You get an anti-virus for your Android, IOS, Mac and even a Linux device/computer.
 Some of them do not have a real-time scan option (so-called “on demand” anti-virus programs) but they are still able to offer enough protection.

 Something that also has to be taken into account is the cross-platform nature of our computing.
 This means you can download a Windows viral program on your Mac or Linux machine, transfer it to your Windows machine and the job is done.
-On-demand anti-virus software can prevent that.
+On-demand antivirus software can prevent that.
 Therefore, it will be a good idea to check suspicious files you download from the web on your Mac or Linux box prior to transferring them to your Windows machine.

 4. You can trust any E-mail from a familiar sender